kate-mcneil007/CS-230-SNHU/README.md

-# CS 230 Project Software Design Template
+# CS 230 Project Software Design Documentation

 1. Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?